 Therefore, even if we have a very good Top Line, we may not have a successful business if this Top Line is not significantly greater than our expenses.
 Indeed, if our Top Line were not great enough to cover our expenses, we would incur a loss or a negative Bottom Line.

 Brand’s Role In Increasing Mar Cap

 As we have seen, our Mar Cap is the market value of our business.
 Therefore, we must not only understand the importance of our Mar Cap but also what this importance is based upon.

 Just as the products of businesses compete in the market for purchase by prospects and customers.
 The stocks of most big businesses also compete in the market for purchase by prospective and existing shareholders.

 They are trading on the perceived value of our business vis a vis the perceived value of other businesses in the market.
-These perceptions are formed and held by researchers, and based on relative profit performance of a business over the foreseeable future, beyond the Bottom Line of the immediate reporting quarters.
+These perceptions are formed and held by researchers and based on the relative profit performance of a business over the foreseeable future, beyond the Bottom Line of the immediate reporting quarters.

 The Life of a CEO